flatironinstitute/sciware/26_DataFormats/main.md

 ## Better Binary Formats

 * Better formats exist that solve these problems
-  * Self-describing (e.g. knows its own `dtype`), stores metadata
+  * Self-describing (e.g. knows its own `dtype`)
+  * Stores metadata (what simulation did this data come from?)
   * Retain the performance and size benefits of raw binary

-* Examples
+## Examples of Binary Formats

+- HDF5
+  - Wide adoption, feature-rich, often the Right Choice
+  - _Good for:_ data arrays, inter-language operability
+- ASDF
+  - Combines human-readable header with binary data blocks
+  - _Good for:_ exchanging data (small or big) between Python users
-  * .npy/.npz files (Numpy specific)
+- .npy/.npz files (Numpy specific)
+  - Save/load Numpy arrays with `np.save()` and `np.load()`
+  - _Good for:_ data consists only of Numpy arrays

+## Examples of Binary Formats
+- Msgpack
+  - "Binary JSON": lists, key-value dicts, etc
-  * Msgpack ("binary JSON": arbitrarily structured binary data, not just arrays)
+  - _Good for:_ arbitrarily structured binary data
-  * ASDF (human-readable header, binary data blocks, best of both worlds)
-  * HDF5 (wide adoption, feature-rich, often the Right Choice)
-  * See table at the end of this section
+- Python Pickle
+  - Stores arbitrary Python objects
+  - _Good for:_ saving and loading state of custom Python objects
+- Domain-specific formats
+  - NIfTI (neuroscience), netCDF (geospatial)
+  - _Good for:_ compatibility with software tools in a domain

 ## ASDF File Format